mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

    </figcaption>
 </figure>

-A small clustering can reduce the entropy without making the artifacts too noticable.
+A small clustering can reduce the entropy without making the artifacts too noticeable.
 Also, we can get a huge reduction if we don't mind the artifacts that much.

 ### Linear algebra with images